nhmathis/AccelerateGitTutorial/README.md

           "gates": null
         },
 ```
 Since pull requests and issues are different items, we need to find a way to link them together and track their process.
-Accelerate achives this with linking rules.
+Accelerate achieves this with linking rules.
 To define a link rule, specify a field in the linked-from tool that you want to associate with a field in the linked-to tool, and a regular expression that defines the matching pattern.

 For github we have the following link rules:
 ```json